RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/AT-Command-Manual/README.md

 ## Introduction

-RAK3172 WisDuo module is based on STM32WLE5CC chip and it is designed to simplify LoRaWAN and LoRa point to point (P2P) communication.
-To integrate LoRa technology into your projects, RAK3172 implemented easy to use UART communication interface where you can send AT commands.
+RAK3172 WisDuo module is based on STM32WLE5CC chip and it is designed to simplify LoRaWAN and LoRa point-to-point (P2P) communication.
+To integrate LoRa technology into your projects, the RAK3172 is implemented with an easy-to-use UART communication interface where you can send AT commands.
 Through these AT commands, you can set the parameters needed for LoRa P2P and LoRaWAN communication.
-You can also use any microcontroller with UART interface to control the RAK3172 module.
+You can also use any microcontroller with a UART interface to control the RAK3172 module.

 The UART serial communication is exposed on the UART2 (also identified as **LPUART1 port**), through **Pin 2 (TX2)** and **Pin 1 (RX2)**.
 The default parameters of the UART2 communication are **115200 / 8-N-1**.
 The firmware upgrade is also possible through this port.
 To get familiar with the pin distribution of this module and find a schematic circuit of a reference application, refer to the [RAK3172 Module Datasheet](/Product-Categories/WisDuo/RAK3172-Module/Datasheet/#rak3172-wisduo-lpwan-module-datasheet).

 ### Links to Quick Start Guide

-For AT commands example usage, you can check these sections of quick start guide:
+For AT commands example usage, you can check these sections of the quick start guide:

 - [RAK3172 TTN OTAA Guide](/Product-Categories/WisDuo/RAK3172-Module/Quickstart/#ttn-otaa-device-registration) - How to add OTAA device on TTN and what AT commands to use on RAK3172 OTAA activation.
 - [RAK3172 TTN ABP Guide](/Product-Categories/WisDuo/RAK3172-Module/Quickstart/#ttn-abp-device-registration) - How to add ABP device on TTN and what AT commands to use on RAK3172 ABP activation.